Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators: Contraction Theory for System Comparisons

 \subsection{Application II: Linear Systems}

-To provide an intuitive interpretation of the results previously derived we now consider the linear system setting.
-We remark that a complete and thorough analysis, via observability, of the linear setting can be found in \cite{GILL_2025}.
+To build some intuition, we now consider linear systems.
+A complete and thorough analysis, via observability, of the linear setting can be found in \cite{GILL_2025}.
 Specifically, consider a linear system given as

 Suppose we perturb the system matrix $A$ to evolve under $A+ \Delta$ with $C\Delta = 0$.
-Then to satisfy the the LMI \eqref{eq:LMI_contracting} with a constant matrix $M(x) = M$, we require that
+Then to satisfy \eqref{eq:LMI_contracting} with a constant matrix $M(x) = M$, we need